Skip to content

 PACKAGE_SAME_<file_option>

-Categories: BASIC, DEFAULT
+Categories: BASIC, STANDARD

 The Buf CLI doesn't lint file option values, as explained in the What we left out section below.
 However, it's important to have consistent file option values across all files in a given Protobuf package if you do use them.